 By contrast, there are situations in which a cancer patient can file a claim before their death.
 This is referred to as a survival action.
 With a survival action, a cancer patient can file a standard medical malpractice claim to cover the costs of their medical bills, lost wages, and pain and suffering.
 Even if the patient passes away before the claim is settled, the claim could include all these costs to benefit the victim’s estate and family.

 Moving forward with a cancer misdiagnosis claim is extremely difficult, if not impossible, on your own.
 Determining how your cancer was missed can require extensive research and a thorough understanding of both New York law and medical procedures.
-However, if you work with a New York medical malpractice attorney at Wingate, Russotti, Shapiro & Halperin, LLP, we can aggressively advocate for proper compensation for your misdiagnosis.
+However, if you work with a New York cancer misdiagnosis attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we can aggressively advocate for proper compensation for your misdiagnosis.

 - How Lavern’s Law Can Help Cancer Patients